clessn/clessn-blend/Pipelines/Refiners/README.md

 ## Description

-Data refiners take the information from the data warehouse and prepare them for data marts.
+A data refiner takes the information from the data warehouse and prepares it for data marts.

 ## Create a refiner